skinny85/eol-blog/content/articles/2022/graal-truffle-tutorial-part-10-arrays-read-only-properties.md

 Using it requires us to place a limit on the number of times a specialization can be instantiated, in order to not leak memory with too many cached objects (libraries are relatively heavyweight objects).
+It's a good practice to always set that limit to `2`, as setting it to `1` sometimes has an adverse impact on performance, for reasons that I don't fully understand
+(hopefully, this serves as even more proof that you should always benchmark your interpreter's performance -- compilers are often black boxes, and it's hard to know why they behave the way they do, and Graal is no different in that regard).

 The `@Fallback` method is needed because, in JavaScript, it's legal to take an index of any type,